Search Railroad Sites For:

-Chris Parker and I awoke at 5:45 AM and after we prepared for the day ahead we went to MacDonalds for breakfast of Hot Cakes and sausage to go.
-Inside we met a few other passengers who were getting breakfast before going down to get on the train.
-We drove into Alamosa and parked at the train station and offices of the San Luis and Rio Grande Railroad meeting Bart Jennings and around the corner met Sarah, who checked us in.
-I walked across the street to a bench in front of there former Rio Grande train station and sat down to have my breakfast.
-The juice was ice cold in the 18 degree temperature but the hot cakes quickly turned into cold cakes in the predawn of this morning.
-I ate quickly and then walked back across the street to wait for our train to be bought in.
+10/28/2006 Chris Parker and I awoke at 5:45 AM and after we prepared for the day ahead, we went to McDonald's for a breakfast of hot cakes and sausage to go.
+Inside we met a few other passengers who were getting breakfast before boarding the train.
+We drove into Alamosa and parked at the train station and offices of the San Luis and Rio Grande Railroad, meeting Bart Jennings and around the corner met Sarah, who checked us in.
+I walked across the street to a bench in front of the former Rio Grande train station and sat down to have my breakfast.
+The juice was ice cold in the 18 degree temperature, but the hot cakes quickly turned into cold cakes in this pre-dawn.
+I ate quickly then walked back across the street to wait for our train to be bought in.
 About 6:40 AM, our train backed into the station with everyone heading to board.
-I used our Trainweb digital camera for this predawn view of our train at Alamosa.
+I used our Trainweb digital camera for a pre-dawn view of our train at Alamosa.

-Following that picture, I recorded the consist of our train for today.
-The train had SLRG 455 and 456 F-40PHs, SLRG Coach RPCX 2968, UP Baggage 4904, SLRG Coach RPCX 2948 and Coach RPCX 5060.
-I boarded the 2948 that would be heated and chose my seat.
-Bart came in and told us the change of plans for the day.
-We would first go west to Monte Vista, then go east past La Veta then back to Alamosa before heading south to Antonito and to the south end of the track at the Harborlite plant.
-At 7 AM the train headed west towards Monte Vista.
-I headed to the rear platform on the 5060 to enjoy the morning sunrise on a very chilly morning.
+Following that picture, I recorded the consist of the train for today.
+The train had SLRG F40PHs 455 and 456, SLRG Coach RPCX 2968, UP baggage 4904 and SLRG coaches RPCX 2948 and 5060.
+I boarded the 2948 which was heated and chose my seat.
+Bart came in and told us there was a change of plans for the day.
+We would first go west to Monte Vista, then go east past La Veta, then back to Alamosa before heading south to Antonito and the south end of the track at the Harborlite plant.
+At 7 AM, the train headed west towards Monte Vista.
+I went to the rear platform of the 5060 to enjoy the sunrise on a very chilly morning.

-The sunrise began as we went over a grade crossing with three rails left over from the old dual gauge of the Denver and Rio Grande.
+The sunrise began as we went over a grade crossing with third rails left over from the old dual gauge of the Denver and Rio Grande.

-The view of the mountains to the southwest pink in color.
+As the sun rose, the mountains to the southwest were pink in color.

 The view of the same mountains a few minutes and miles later.

-The Yard Limit sign for Sugar Jct, the connection to San Luis Central Railroad.
+Later we came to the Yard Limit sign for Sugar Junction, the connection to San Luis Central Railroad.

-We have arrived into Monte Vista.
-Our power will run around the train here and we would do a photo runby while they did it.
+The train arrived at Monte Vista where the power would run around the train and we would do a Photo Runby while it was done.

 Our train cars wait for the power to be run around them at Monte Vista.